 We met our guest speakers in the space to test it out.
 It didn’t take long before I felt locked out.
 Handcuffed.
 Unlike other virtual reality worlds, this one did not have a chat box.
 As a deaf person with a bionic ear, I don’t have the ability to understand what’s spoken.
 Usually, people can communicate with me through chat boxes and direct messaging (DM).

 Not in this one.
 Fortunately, I found a workaround.
-(Accessibility should not be a work-around or a hack.)
+(Accessibility should not be a workaround or a hack.)
 The environment had sticky notes.
-I used them to communicate with the others.
+I used them to communicate with others.
 The cool thing about those sticky notes is that you have two ways of creating one.
 You can type on your keyboard or use your voice as it had speech-to-text functionality.
 This is a great example of providing two communication input methods.

 Standardizing Awkward Communication Methods

-When we communicate a specific way with friends, family, and colleagues, it can be hard to change how we communicate.
+When we communicate in a specific way with friends, family, and colleagues, it can be hard to change how we communicate.

 When my daughter was in Laos for two years, we had a couple of Facetime calls.
 We had never done that before.
 Unfortunately, the video quality was awful and I couldn’t read her lips.

 After that experience, I never tried Facetime again … until the pandemic.